Physics 351, Thermal Physics (Statistics and Thermodynamics),

 available on this

 page .
 They

-serve as a good compliment to the text and lectures.
+serve as a good complement to the text and lectures.

 Here is how the grading breaks down (approximate):